bmariswamy5/bmariswamy5/README.md

 #### 💼 Professional Background

-- 🎓 I am Current pursuing degree in Masters in Data Science from George Washington.
+- 🎓 I am Currently pursuing degree in Masters in Data Science from George Washington.
 - 🌐 Worked as Data Engineer at Larsen  & Tubro Infotech Limited.
 - 🚀 I specialize in Data Science & Engeering filed.

 #### 🔭 What I worked  On